 Add your pre and post processing logic when setting up your webhook listener.
 For example, you can call back to your database when a certain id has succeeded or even use Sendgrid or EmailJS to send an email to a recipient when a mint completes.

-Now the last thing left to do is testing the endpoint.
-To do so, purchase some NFTs and see the responses come through.
+The last step is to test the endpoint.
+To do this, purchase some NFTs and observe the responses to ensure everything is set up correctly.

 Webhooks Available